 Start: Sheringham Park visitor centre, grid ref: TG135420

 From the visitor centre, go left past the Bower and follow red arrows on marker post.
-Go left between the rhododendrons and then bear right by the five-bar gate, going right at the bottom of the hill (in May look out for the handkerchief tree on the right youll know it if you see it!) and on past the small shed on the right, a former sawmill.
+Go left between the rhododendrons and then bear right by the five-bar gate, going right at the bottom of the hill (in May look out for the handkerchief tree on the right you will know it if you see it!) and on past the small shed on the right, a former sawmill.
 Continue to follow the red arrows to Weybourne Station.

 Sheringham Park is famous for its rhododendrons and azaleas, flowering in spring and early summer.